 Another way to retain customers and show them how important they are is by introducing loyalty programs to your cannabis business.
 Rewarding customers each time they visit or based on the money they have spent is a great motivation to come back to your dispensary and not some other, right?

 Not only loyalty programs will retain the customers, but they will also help you in the promotion of new deals, products, special offers, and overall accessibility of your business.
 Referral programs can be helpful as well.
 If someone speaks positively about your business and brings a new customer, reward both of them, and you’ve killed two birds with one stone.
 You got a new customer and retained the other who is motivated to continue bringing you new customers to get the bonus.

 You can offer free samples, coupons, discounts on specific products or services, early access to new products, and much more.
 The key is to show how much you appreciate your customers and keep them coming back for more.
 It is great PR for the reputation of your business.

 12. Encourage reviews and offer case studies

 Customers love to be heard.
 For that reason, allow them to share their experience by writing a review of your product or services.
 Having enough reviews will also help you with your SEO ranking, and visibility, and future customers will have a reference for your business.

 Don’t forget to engage with your customers.
 Reply, no matter whether the review is positive or negative.
-Validate your customers’ opinion, consider it, and move forward.
+Validate your customers’ opinions, consider it, and move forward.

 A cannabis case study tells the story of your product and how it helped one of your customers improve their business.
 It’s a targeted story of how the product reduced costs, saved time, increased revenue, or improved quality.